-Why study the Moon?
+Why explore the Moon?

 A heavily cratered lunar surface speaks to the preservation of a geologically ancient process – accelerated impact cratering.
 A spike in the cratering record occurred as early as ~4.2 billion years ago and may have lasted as long as 800 million years.
-As an airless body devoid of terrestrial-style plate tectonics, the Moon preserves a record of dynamic events that occurred shortly after its formation ~4.56 billion years ago until ~1 billion years ago when major volcanism is thought to have subsided.
-The dark patches are basalts (similar to ancient Archean basalts with slightly lower magnesium content) that are almost exclusively confined to the nearside.
+As an airless body devoid of terrestrial-style plate tectonics, the Moon preserves a record of dynamic events that occurred shortly after its formation ~4.5 billion years ago until ~1 billion years ago when major volcanism is thought to have subsided.
+The dark patches are basalts (similar to ancient Archean basalts but with slightly lower magnesium content) that are almost exclusively confined to the nearside.

 LEFT: Great Sand Dunes National Park, adjacent to the Sangre de Cristo Mountains, Colorado, 2016.
 Dune surfing is permitted here.
-The park contains the tallest sand dunes in North America at ~750 ft. tall from the base of the San Luis Valley floor.
+The park contains the tallest sand dunes in North America at ~750 ft. tall when measured from the base of the San Luis Valley floor.
 RIGHT: Home.
 Morrison, Colorado, 2019.
 View looking east out of the living room.
 I use the same window view with a small, table-top Orion 90mm Maksutov-Cassegrain telescope for Moon viewing.

 Bandelier National Monument, adjacent to the Jemez Mountains.
 Ancient Puebloan dwellings carved in the Bandelier tuff.
 Los Alamos, New Mexico, 2016.